Overview

 Rubenstein Child Health Building

 Dr. Howard Lederman is a professor of pediatrics at the Johns Hopkins University School of Medicine.
 He is the director of the Immunodeficiency Clinic, the Pediatric Immunology Laboratory, and the Ataxia-Telangiectasia (A-T) Clinical Center.
 Dr. Lederman specializes in the evaluation, diagnostic testing and long-term management of patients of all ages who have known or suspected primary immunodeficiency diseases.
 He is an expert on the use of gamma globulin therapy for a wide variety of disorders.
 After receiving his M.D. and Ph.D. from the University of Michigan, Dr. Lederman came to Johns Hopkins Children’s Center for a residency in pediatrics, followed by a fellowship in immunology at the Hospital for Sick Children in Toronto.
 Dr. Lederman’s current research laboratory and clinical research focuses on better understanding and treating patients with ataxia-telangiectasia, a devastating neurological disorder for which there is no cure.
 He is a member of numerous professional societies, including American Association of Immunologists, the American Society for Microbiology and the Clinical Immunology Society.
-Dr. Lederman is highly rated in 3 conditions, according to our data.
-His top areas of expertise are Common Variable Immune Deficiency, X-Linked Agammaglobulinemia, Immunodeficiency with Hyper IgM Type 1, and Hyper IgE Syndrome.
+Dr. Lederman is highly rated in 2 conditions, according to our data.
+His top areas of expertise are Common Variable Immune Deficiency, X-Linked Agammaglobulinemia, Hyper IgE Syndrome, and Autosomal Dominant Hyper IgE Syndrome.

 The Johns Hopkins Hospital